 Component speakers usually cost more than full-ranges because of the additional technologies and workmanship.
 Generally, a component system includes individual tweeters, woofers, and external crossovers.
 They work together as an ensemble cast.

 This affords the user some versatility, which opens the door to sharp-sounding music with depth, punch, and vivacity.
-You may also want to look into whether you want pivoting or swiveling tweeters.
+You may also want to look into whether you want to pivot or swiveling tweeters.
 Check the manufacturer’s track record and consumer reviews and ratings while you’re at it.

 This is not an exhaustive list.